jcavieresg/htps/README.md

 and the same for $\texttt{Makevars}$ file.

-5. Compile the "htps" library using "Rcpp" of R following the "build_package.R" code.
+5. Compile the "htps" library in R using "Rcpp" by following the the "build_package.R" code.
 6. Run the "htps.R" code to reproduce the results.

 **IMPORTANT**